Meghan Markle and Prince Harry's royal wedding: Everything you need to know

 The happy couple have already taken their engagement photos and shared some with the public.

-Markle will be baptized and confirmed in the Church of England before the wedding, said a Kensington Palace spokesperson.
-She's also undergoing the process of becoming a British citizen, the spokesperson said.
+Markle will be baptized and confirmed in the Church of England before the wedding, a Kensington Palace spokesperson said.
+She's also undergoing the process of becoming a British citizen, the spokesperson added.

+Markle is expected to be baptized this month at Kensington Palace in a private ceremony with her family, including her mother and her father, a March 4 report said.

+She will be baptized as an Anglican by the Archbishop of Canterbury, Justin Welby, The Sunday Times reported.

 Who is expected to attend the event?